ratatui/ratatui-website/src/tutorial/counter-app/README.md

    └── main.rs
 ```

-and expand it out to multiple files like so:
+but this time for the counter example, we will expand it out to multiple files like so:

 ```sh
 tree .